PatoSF/Echidna_Token_Distributor/README.md

 We will implement a Token distribution contract that will add multiple members to the array so we can distribute the ERC20 tokens equally between them.
 We will also implement a fuzzing contract using assertion mode in echidna to check if there's still some tokens remaining in the contract.
 ## Installation on Windows
-### If you're using Windows, follow these steps to install and use Foundry:
+### If you're using Windows, follow these steps to install Echidna:

 | Steps |
 |:-----|